ZhgChg.Li

 Technical Highlights:

-• runs-on: It is recommended to use a self-hosted Runner, GitHub Hosted Runner macOS is very expensive.
+• runs-on: It is recommended to use a self-hosted Runner, as GitHub Hosted Runner macOS is very expensive.

-• If you have a Private Pods Repo, you need to set up SSH Agent to have permission to clone.
-(Please refer to the additional notes at the end.)
+• If you have a Private Pods Repo that requires SSH Agent to have permission to clone.

-GitHub Workflow Settings
+GitHub Workflow Configuration

 Repo → Settings → Rules → Rulesets.